vals55/TinyDebugSerial2/README.md

 TinyDebugSerial
 ---------------

-Library base on piece of [arduino-tiny](https://code.google.com/p/arduino-tiny/) core with some modifications so that the library is autonomous
+Library based on piece of [arduino-tiny](https://code.google.com/p/arduino-tiny/).

+It's designed for Tiny's on Arduino IDE.

+TX only, RX are not suported.

 Compatible with DA Mellis [ATtiny core](https://github.com/damellis/attiny).

-The following micro controllers are supported:
+The following micro controllers are supported :

 - ATtiny 25 (8 pin)
 - ATtiny 45 (8 pin)